‘Vicious cycle’ of shortages at aged home

 NSW Health responded to the review saying its outbreak response was “prompt” and delivered in the absence of firm action from Newmarch House or Anglicare.

-The department said the lack of preparedness at residential aged care facilities – seen in Newmarch House and in Victoria – prompted NSW Health to step in and ensure aged care facilities can demonstrate they have comprehensive outbreak plans.
+The department says the lack of preparedness at residential aged care facilities – seen in Newmarch House and in Victoria – prompted NSW Health to step in and ensure facilities can demonstrate they have comprehensive outbreak plans.

-NSW Health Minister Brad Hazzard said the department has since developed a protocol to make sure there is clarity around leadership at aged care facilities if an outbreak was to happen again.
+Health Minister Brad Hazzard said the department had since developed a protocol to make sure there was clarity around leadership at aged care facilities if an outbreak was to happen again.

 “Clearly there were some major concerns at the time that the structure at Newmarch House and Anglicare was not sufficient to be able to respond in a way that was necessary,” he told reporters on Monday.

-Premier Gladys Berejiklian said authorities have to learn from what’s happened to help stop it from happening again.
+Premier Gladys Berejiklian said authorities had to learn from what had happened to help stop it re-occurring.